sci2pro/wowdata/README.md

 We avoid hidden helpers, magical shortcuts, and proliferating abstractions.

-If you understand these four ideas, you understand WowData.
+If you understand these four ideas, you understand WowData™.

 ---